Toward a Comprehensive Exploration of Flavored Dark Matter Models: Applications and Results: Majorana Dark Matter

 \paragraph{Flavor constraints:} We finally apply flavor constraints to the points that remain after imposing relic density and collider bounds.
 These observables exclude an additional $\sim25\%$ of the parameter space, as shown in orange in Fig.~\ref{fig:allowed_leptons}.
 The most stringent bound arises from the LFV decay $\mu \to e\gamma$~\cite{ParticleDataGroup:2016lqr}, with $\mu \to eee$~\cite{ParticleDataGroup:2016lqr} providing a complementary constraint.
 While the latter can occur via internal photon conversion in $\mu \to e\gamma$, its dominant contribution stems from $Z$-penguin and in particular box diagrams involving $\varphi$ and $\tilde{\chi}_i$.
 This observable has not been included in previous analyses of Dirac~\cite{Chen:2015jkt} or scalar~\cite{Acaroglu:2022hrm} lepton-flavored DM.

-As expected, LFV constraints are stronger at low mediator and DM masses, where loop contributions are less suppressed.
-Moreover, the upper right panel of Fig.~\ref{fig:allowed_leptons} seems to show a bias toward excluding points with small absolute values of $\eta$, though this is a scan artifact due to the logarithmic prior and linear plotting scale.
+As expected, LFV constraints are stronger at low mediator and DM masses, where loop contributions are less suppressed. {This is illustrated in Fig.~\ref{fig:couplings_leptons}, where we show, in each bin of the $M_{\tilde{\chi}_1}$–$M_\varphi$ plane, the largest value of the coupling combination entering $\mu\to e$ flavor transitions found among the flavor-allowed points in our scan.
+This provides a scan-based estimate of the maximally allowed coupling strength as a function of the DM and mediator masses.} Moreover, the upper right panel of Fig.~\ref{fig:allowed_leptons} seems to show a bias toward excluding points with small absolute values of $\eta$, though this is a scan artifact due to the logarithmic prior and linear plotting scale.
 The exclusion fraction is in fact independent of the value of $\eta$.

 Flavor bounds primarily constrain the structure of the coupling matrix~$\tilde{\lambda}$, which controls the size of LFV effects.
 Large couplings to both the electron and muon are strongly disfavored, as shown in the lower left panel of Fig.~\ref{fig:allowed_leptons}, while scenarios with hierarchical couplings -- where only one of the first two rows of $\tilde{\lambda}$ dominates -- can remain viable.
 The constraint on the relevant coupling parameters weakens with increasing mediator mass as the latter suppresses LFV amplitudes.
 Constraints from $\tau$ LFV decays~\cite{ParticleDataGroup:2016lqr,Hayasaka:2010np} are generally weaker, as seen in the lower right panel of Fig.~\ref{fig:allowed_leptons}, and only become relevant for small values of $M_\varphi$.
 Even in that case larger $\tilde{\lambda}_{\tau i}$ values remain allowed unless accompanied by a sizable coupling to $e$ or $\mu$.